This post may contain affiliate links. Please read my disclosure policy.

-- 1/2 cup confectioners sugar
+- ½ cup powdered sugar

-In a large mixing bowl combine the sugar, cornstarch and lemon juice.
-Add the blueberries and gently toss with a rubber spatula to combine.
+- In a large mixing bowl combine the sugar, cornstarch and lemon juice.
+Add the blueberries and toss gently with a rubber spatula to combine.
 Pour the blueberry mixture over the crust and spread evenly.
 Crumble the remaining dough (with some larger clumps) over the blueberry layer leaving some blueberries exposed and peaking through the crust.

-Bake for 50-55 minutes or until the top is lightly browned.
+- Bake for 50-55 minutes or until the top is lightly browned.
 Cool completely then chill for cleaner cuts.
 Cut into small squares, bars or wedges.
 Whisk together the icing ingredients and lightly drizzle each bar as desired.